BrandonP85/qa-learning-lab/README.md

 **About this Repository:** This repo is a living record of my QA work and methodology.
 It exists to demonstrate not only my skills as a tester, but how I think as one.
 I want it to convey how I approach coverage, document findings, identify edge cases, and communicate defects.

-I have a background in SaaS Support, Tech Support, and IT; I understand how software breaks in the real world, and how that effects the end user.
+I have a background in SaaS Support, Tech Support, and IT; I understand how software breaks in the real world, and how that affects the end user.
 I'm actively building on that foundation with that you see here.

 **What's Here**